PurnimaKuruma/Comprehensive_Synhetic_Underwater_Image_Dateset_Generator/README.md

 2. The ground truth image is given in lie no. 6.
 3. If you want to change the ground truth image (input image), you may do so in line no. 6.
 4. Just run the run.m
+5. Additinal Ground truth images may be collected from the associated data at Mendeley. https://data.mendeley.com/datasets/2mcwfc5dvs/2

 Output: